nanocosmos/docs/docs/cloud/bintu_custom_webhooks.md

 clientid: '123456' }
 ```

+> NOTE: using web hooks is the recommended way to protect your ingest workflow.
+Ask us for account upgrades to help with implementations or hosting

+> NOTE: using web hooks for playback is not recommended and not always enabled.
+Use nanoPlayer Token Security instead.

 **For the publish\_done webhook, the request body also contains the keys bytes\_in and bytes\_out.
 The unit of the values is byte.**

 ## Custom data